 Jack’s direct style makes him popular with clients and judges alike.
 He is known for being unafraid of cases involving technical and/or complex legal points.
 Legal 500 2022 notes Jack as a ‘rising star’: “[Jack] has the best qualities to be found in a family law advocate- High intellect, tenacity, empathy” and that Jack “displays expertise in handling care proceedings, as well as private law cases including surrogacy, alienation, and relocation.”

 Jack Harrison is a specialist in matters relating to children.
-He increasingly appears in both public and private law cases with serious and complex legal and factual issues, including serious injury cases, sexual and physical abuse, forced marriage and fabricated or induced illness (FII).
+He increasingly appears in both public and private law cases with serious and complex legal and factual issues, including death and serious injury cases, sexual and physical abuse, forced marriage and fabricated or induced illness (FII).
 Jack has experience of international cases under both BIIR and the Hague Conventions, and applications concerning legal parenthood such as surrogacy cases.
 Jack spent the first five years of his career in practice on the Northern Circuit, before joining Coram Chambers in September 2021.

 In care and adoption proceedings, Jack represents local authorities, parents, grandparents, and children.
 He appeared in the recent Court of Appeal case of Re I-A (Revocation of Adoption Orders) EWCA Civ 1222 about the revocation of Adoption Orders.
 In private law, Jack represents parents, potential parents, family members and children within the complete sphere of private law.
 This includes not only applications under Children Act 1989, but also applications to do with legal parenthood under HFEA 2008.
 Jack recently appeared in the reported surrogacy decision of Re X (Parental Order: Child’s Home) EWHC 29.
 He is a popular choice for r.16.4 guardians.
 He is skilled in dealing with difficult cases, such as relocation or cases involving allegations of parental alienation.
 He regularly undertakes work for Advocate, the pro bono charity of the bar.